 If a listing misuses a trademark, the seller can absolutely be held responsible for the infringement even if they did not create the listing.
 While some rights owners might be willing to retract a claim if the seller never sold a unit on an infringing listing, some of them are going to be intransigent in terms of retracting.
 Amazon has been more aggressive in enforcing trademark rights than the law requires.
 For example, it is legal to put a competitor trademark on your product packaging or in a product description as a comparison: e.g. “Compare to Clorox brand bleach.”
 Amazon does not permit that use and will consider it a valid basis for an Amazon trademark complaint.
 That is an Amazon TOS issue to be aware of as it relates to the use of trademarks.

-Sellers really need to understand the dynamics of
+Sellers really need to understand the dynamics of trademark before they start disputing these on their own.

 What about false counterfeit complaints?
 Often, the brands don’t seem to know or care who is reported, or how.